 Dr. Coles shows how the work of writers, artists, and thinkers of the past two centuries can inspire our own reflections on the daily lives we lead.
 He offers a compelling call to venture outside of our own selves and lives and to listen, attentively and with growing humanity, to the way others get through life.
 Coles encourages us to examine our own character, kindness, and complexity by looking carefully at our perceptions of others, and by studying the wisdom of authors from Charles Dickens to Flannery O’Connor, from James Agee to George Orwell, and many others.
 In this influential conversation about empathy and engagement, Coles inspires us to seek out deeper meaning in our lives, and guides us toward achieving greater clarity, strength, and richness of understanding, amid the moral, psychological, and social complexities of the modern world.

-Robert Coles is a professor of psychiatry and medical humanities at the Harvard Medical School and a research psychiatrist for the Harvard University Health Services.
-His many books include the Pulitzer Prize-winning five-volume Children of Crisis and the bestselling The… More about Robert Coles
+Robert Coles is a professor emeritus of psychiatry and medical humanities at the Harvard Medical School and a former research psychiatrist for the Harvard University Health Services.
+His many books include the Pulitzer Prize–winning five-volume Children of Crisis, as well as the… More about Robert Coles

 “Robert Coles asked generations of students to think about the ultimate question—how to live a life of purpose and meaning?
 In this book , he helps us all find the answers.”—Caroline Kennedy